-I took some bread, some strawberry jam, cereal, salad and plums and started eating.
+I took some bread, some strawberry jam, cereal, salad, and plums and started eating.
 Then, when I was finished, I found out that the guests have to wash their own dishes at breakfast (and anytime else).
-I never had to wash my own breakfast dishes at any hostel I’ve stayed in, so it was surprising, but very reasonable.
+I never had to wash my own breakfast dishes at any hostel I’ve stayed at, so it was surprising but very reasonable.
 There were so many people, and in the army I was always a fan of the idea that “everybody should wash their own dishes”.
 So I washed my dish and even dried it!

 And then I was off.

 Want to book a room in Abraham Hostel Jerusalem?
 Compare the hostel’s prices here.

 […] put in your hotel’s name.
 For example, if you’re looking for Abraham Hostel, you can just ask: “Ei-fo Abraham […]

 […] let you experience the area on foot.
 For example, if you’re in Jerusalem, you can stay at Abraham Hostel and go on foot to the Old […]